-The CCPA gives businesses the ability to cure any alleged violation within 30 days after being notified of alleged noncompliance.
+The CCPA gives businesses the ability to cure any alleged violation within 30 days of notice.

 The CCPA contains a built-in funding mechanism called the Consumer Privacy Fund.
 Any civil penalty or settlement proceeds are deposited in the fund and used exclusively to offset any costs incurred by the state courts and the Attorney General in connection with the CCPA.

 Additionally, under a limited private right of action, individuals can sue to recover damages if a business fails to implement and maintain reasonable security procedures causing personal information to be subject to unauthorized

 Individuals may recover between $100 and $750 per person per incident or actual damages (whichever is greater).
 They may also obtain injunctive or declaratory relief (or any other relief the court deems proper).